sawyerwatts/CardGamesPrototype/README.md

 This details that an adv of ECS over just using Components is that it allows for this runtime registration of systems to operate on the same component.

+### System Interactions

+Here is a quote from r/ajvrgames demonstrating how systems can interact:

+    Your collision system would usually mark up colliding entities, and then separate systems would handle those collisions.

+    For instance, your collision system would mark an entity as having collided with another entity.
+A second system would look for all entities marked as having health with collisions and test to see if the collider is damaging; a third system might look for players with collisions and test to see if the collider is a monster, etc.

+    Alternatively, you might want to store collisions as entities themselves, so that each time you detect a collision you create an entity with a collision component that references the two colliding entities.
+You can then handle these entities like any other in collision-type-specific systems again.

 ## Notes: Unity Game Objects